 Drop bags must be securely tied, labeled clearly with the runner's name and bib number, and deposited at the appropriate collection station.
 We allow drop bags to be deposited at the following times:

-The drop bags should be of reasonable size.
-In 2017, a runner brought a suitcase as a drop bag which is clearly way too big.
-What you see on the example photo below is suitable.
+Drop bags should be a reasonable size.
+In 2017, a runner brought a suitcase as a drop bag that was clearly way too big.
+What you see in the example photo below is appropriate.
+For the drop bag that stays at the start/finish area, a larger size is acceptable since we won't be transporting it.
 You are limited to one drop bag per aid station.
 Pacers are not allowed drop bags.
-The collection station is located inside the gym where also the runner's check-in is happening.
+The drop station will be located in the gym where the runner check in will take place.
 Please do not use paper bags, shoe boxes, or anything made of paper-like products.
-These can get wet and tear easily.
+They can get wet and tear easily.